Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What will happen after my baby is born?

 - A ventilator may be used to give your baby extra oxygen.
-A ventilator is a machine that breathes for your baby if he cannot breathe well on his own.
-The extra oxygen can help reduce his risk for long-term breathing problems.
+A ventilator is a machine that breathes for your baby if he or she cannot breathe well on his or her own.
+The extra oxygen can help reduce his or her risk for long-term breathing problems.

 - Your baby may need to have an IV placed in a vein.
 Healthcare providers will use the IV to give your baby liquids and medicine.

 - Your baby will be kept warm.
-He will be placed in a warmer.
-The warmer will help prevent him from becoming too cold from his exposed organs.
+He or she will be placed in a warmer.
+The warmer will help prevent him or her from becoming too cold from his or her exposed organs.

 - The omphalocele will be protected.
-Your baby's healthcare providers will cover the omphalocele to keep his organs protected.
-They may place his lower body in a medical bag.
+Your baby's healthcare providers will cover the omphalocele to keep his or her organs protected.
+They may place his or her lower body in a medical bag.
 The bag is designed to keep your baby warm and prevent dehydration from moisture loss.
 If the omphalocele will not be treated immediately, it will stay covered.
 Skin will grow over the omphalocele over time.

 - Antibacterial medicine may be applied.
 Healthcare providers may use an antibiotic cream or ointment on the omphalocele to prevent a bacterial infection.